-Make perfect Salt and Chilli Chicken at home that's light and crispy on the outside, juicy on the inside, and coated in a super tasty salt and pepper spice mix.
-This popular dish found on many UK Chinese restaurant and takeaway menus is surprisingly easy to recreate in your own kitchen using everyday ingredients with around 30 minutes of cooking and prep time.
+Make perfectly crispy Salt and Chilli Chicken coated in a super tasty salt and pepper spice mix.
+This popular dish found on many UK Chinese restaurants and takeaway menus is surprisingly easy to recreate in your own kitchen using everyday ingredients with around 30 minutes of cooking and prep time.

-I used to be a bit apprehensive about making fried chicken at home, but once I started I was surprised at how easy it was to cook up some of my favourite dishes like this Crispy Japanese Tempura, Chilli Honey Chicken and this Crispy Chicken Fillet Burger.
+I used to be a bit apprehensive about making fried chicken at home, but once I started I was surprised at how easy it was to cook up some of my favourite dishes like this Crispy Japanese Tempura, this popular Honey Chilli Chicken Recipe and this Crispy Chicken Fillet Burger.

 The post contains additional information and helpful tips to ensure the recipe turns out great the first time.
 Please use the link above to jump to the recipe card at the end if you are in a hurry!